-John McGlashan has been offering the IB diploma since 1999.
-We are the only boy’s school in the South Island to offer this prestigious secondary school qualification.
+John McGlashan has been offering the International Baccalaureate Diploma since 1999.
+We are the only boy’s school in the South Island to offer this prestigious internationally recognised secondary school qualification.

 The IB diploma is a rigorous academic qualification that goes beyond the classroom, with a focus on educating the whole student, giving them the best possible preparation for tertiary education.
 It is currently studied in 3,416 schools in 141 countries.

-It is this broad holistic approach that allows the development of the whole student, gaining skills that will enable them to tackle the challenges of teriary education and beyond.
-This and the global perspective, giving students an opportiunity to gain a variety of insights into topics from a range of viewpoints is why McGlashan chose to offer the Diploma.
+It is this broad holistic approach that allows the development of the whole student, gaining skills that will enable them to tackle the challenges of tertiary education and beyond.
+This and the global perspective, giving students an opportunity to gain a variety of insights into topics from a range of viewpoints is why McGlashan chose to offer the Diploma.

 More information can be found at www.ibo.org.

 The diploma requires a student to take 6 subjects across a range of areas including; English, mathematics, a second language, humanities, sciences, and arts.
 Three of these are studied at ‘Standard level’ and three at ‘Higher level’.
 This allows students to maintain a breadth of study, whilst also getting depth in subjects of their choice.